wcygan/twote/SETUP.md

 Follow these instructions to set up the project on your local machine.
-You will install dependencies & compile `.proto` files.
+You will install dependencies & compile `.proto` files so they can be indexed by your IDE.

 ## 1: Install protocol buffers

 Ensure you have `protoc` installed:

 1. https://grpc.io/docs/protoc-installation/

 Ensure you have `protoc-gen-grpc-web` installed:

 1. https://github.com/grpc/grpc-web#code-generator-plugin
 2. OR https://formulae.brew.sh/formula/protoc-gen-grpc-web